symbiote/silverstripe-multivaluefield/README.md

 Within templates, the field can be iterated over as per a data object set.
-The property $Value is available as a Varchar type, and other typical properties such as $FirstLast etc are inherited from ViewableData.
+The property $Value is available as a Varchar type, and other typical properties such as $FirstLast etc are inherited from ModelData.

 Data is stored in the database in a serialized PHP format.
 While this is not ideal for searching purposes, some external indexing engines (eg the Solr